musikele/musikele.github.io/_posts/2021-07-19-move-your-photos-from-google-photos-to-synology-without-loosing-your-mind.md

 This step is mostly point-n-click.

-* Go on takeout.google.com and log in
+* Go on [takeout.google.com](https://takeout.google.com) and log in
 * select only google photos.
-* Then, _wait a lot_ (20-30 seconds?) until the button "all photo albums" appears.
+* Then, _wait a lot_ (20-30 seconds?) until the button _All photo albums_ appears.

 ![]({{ site.baseurl }}/images/schermata-2021-07-19-alle-11-39-09.png)

-* Click on "deselect all" again and select only albums "Photos from 20XX" that you are interested to.
+* Click on _deselect all_ again and select only albums _Photos from XXXX_ that you are interested to.
 These are albums that will contain all photos for every year; I assume other albums contain duplicates of these photos, that's why I deselected all the others.

 > tip: you can select only one year to do a test before selecting all years.

 ![]({{ site.baseurl }}/images/schermata-2021-07-19-alle-11-37-45.png)

 * Go to step two.
-Select "Email me a link to downlad" and select "50 GB" archive size.
+Select _Email me a link to downlad_ and select _50 GB_ archive size.
 We will download the archive on the NAS directly, without passing from our local pc.
-* Click on "create export" and wait a couple of hours.
+* Click on _create export_ and wait a couple of hours.
 You'll receive an email from Google when this is done.

 ## Download the files directly on the NAS

 For this, you'll require:

 * ssh access on the NAS
 * a browser extension that allows cookies in download link.
 I use [cliget](https://addons.mozilla.org/it/firefox/addon/cliget/) for Firefox.
-Basically, this extension will translate the download link in a `curl` string. `curl` is a command that allows to make http requests with a lot of options; in our case, it will attach google cookies so Google will believe that we are logged users that are doing the download.
+Basically, this extension will translate the download link to a `curl` string. `curl` is a command that allows to make http requests with a lot of options; in our case, it will attach google cookies so Google will believe that we are logged users that are doing the download.
 I don't use Chrome so I hope somebody will suggest a similar extension for Chrome in the comments.

 So, back to the procedure.